 Makers Empire is a 3D design tool that introduces learners to Design Thinking and using STEM skills to solve problems.
 It has an accessible interface so that it is easy for learners to get started, while also having an instructor’s dashboard and many premade lesson plans to assist educators.

 Makers Empire can be used collaboratively by designing lessons based on a problem.
 Students can work together to design a solution and present their results to the class.

 Minecraft is a cultural touchstone for almost any learner these days, and has maintained its role despite many other similar products.
-In Minecraft, players congregate to survive in a hostile environment by building shelters, cultivating food sources, and exploring for resources.
+In this collaborative learning platform, players congregate to survive in a hostile learning environment by building shelters, cultivating food sources, and exploring for resources.
 With the Education Edition, teachers get the engaging power of Minecraft along with classroom management tools, secure sign-ins, and many built-in lesson plans.

 With Minecraft, collaboration is already built-in.
 Learners will collaborate with each other to do various activities such as writing code, performing experiments, expressing themselves artistically, and solving problems.